deepgram/web-next/content/blog/posts/voice-control-browser-stemm/index.md

 ---
-title: Voice Control Your Browser with Stëmm
+title: "Voice Control Your Browser with Stëmm"
-description: Leveraging both the Deepgram API & Chrome APIs into a Chrome extension that lets users control the browser hands-free with voice commands.
-Learn how we did it here.
+description: "Leveraging both the Deepgram API & Chrome APIs into a Chrome extension that lets users control the browser hands-free with voice commands.
+Learn how we did it here."
 date: 2022-03-07
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646056012/blog/2022/03/voice-control-browser-stemm/stemm.jpg
 authors: